Always clean your Hansells Yoghurt Maker by wiping it with a damp cloth - do not immerse it in water.

 Setting Time In cooler weather, allow longer for your yoghurt to set.
 To prevent possible spoilage, avoid leaving yoghurt in the maker longer than 14-16 hours.
 Yoghurt must be fully set before it goes in the fridge.
 A 'ropey' slimy texture is an indication the yoghurt is not quite ready for refrigeration.
 If the yoghurt has not fully set when you remove it from the maker, replace the water in the maker with HOT tap water (not boiling) and leave it for a further 3-5 hours.

 Cold Water Level When making up the Hansells Lite Yoghurt you will find it quite frothy and therefore difficult to determine the liquid level.
 If you don't pre-,measure the water but rely on filling your tub up to the level line, just part the foam with a clean knife to accurately determine the liquid level.
 If you don't put enough water in at this stage the mix can overheat and the starter culture may die off.

 Storage Don't store the sachet in a hot place, even for a brief period, as this can affect the culture, e.g. don't leave it in a hot car, in the sun, or store anywhere excessively warm (over 25°C) for prolonged periods.
 If in doubt, leave sachets in the fridge.

 Fridge Storage of Set Yoghurt Do not stir the set Yoghurt until the tub has been in the fridge for at least four hours.
 Yoghurt contains no stabilisier, so clear liquid (whey) will tend to seep out in low areas of the surface.
 Gently stir back in before removing a serving.
 Vigorous stirring will break down the gel and result in a thinner consistency.

-Free Mainland UK Shipping On Orders Over £9.00.
+Free Mainland UK Shipping.

 International shipping available, please contact us for more information.